What To Wear Under A Wetsuit for Kayaking: The Complete Guide

 Thin Neoprene Layers:

-- NeoSport 1.5mm Neoprene Shorts - Extra warmth without bulk
+- NeoSport 1.5mm Neoprene Shorts - Extra warmth without bulk, great for cold kayak seats

-- O'Neill Thermo-X Long Sleeve Top - Thermal lining for cold days
+- O'Neill Thermo-X Long Sleeve Top - Thermal lining with flatlock seams for cold days

 Synthetic Base Layers:

-- Patagonia Capilene Thermal Weight - Wicks moisture, adds warmth
+- Patagonia Capilene Thermal Weight - Wicks moisture, adds warmth, recycled polyester

 The Rash Guard Revolution

 If there's one piece of gear that's changed my kayaking comfort more than any other, it's the humble rash guard.
-Here's why every kayaker needs one:
+Also called a rash vest or UV protection top, this simple garment solves multiple paddling problems at once.

 Long Sleeve vs. Short Sleeve